bpswenson/warpsim/docs/aoi.md

 This pattern is generic for things like radar, explosions, visibility, proximity chat, and any one-to-many mechanic.

+Note: the `AoiLP` implementation and the `AoiClient` helper are **convenience utilities** provided by this repo.
+They’re not “magic kernel features” — they just package up a modeling pattern that you can implement yourself: maintain some rollback-safe state, answer deterministic queries, and then fan out regular events based on the results.

 ## Protocol

 The AOI LP supports a simple 3-message protocol: